01 of 08

 Hot Water Baseboard Radiator

 Another more modern form of radiant heat is a hot water baseboard system, also known as a hydronic system.
-These systems also use a centralized boiler to heat water that circulates through a system of water pipes to low-profile baseboard radiators with metal fins that radiate the heat from the water out into the room.
+These systems also use a centralized boiler to heat water that circulates through a system of water pipes to low-profile baseboard heating units that radiate the heat from the water out into the room via thin metal fins surrounding the water pipe.
 This is essentially just an updated, evolved version of the old upright radiator systems.

-Fuel Sources: Boilers for hydronic systems can be fueled by natural gas, liquid propane (LP), fuel oil or electricity.
+Fuel Sources: Boilers for hydronic systems can be fueled by natural gas, liquid propane (LP), fuel oil, or electricity.
+They can also be aided by solar heating systems.

 - Hot water heated by a boiler and piped to "fin-tube" baseboard units mounted along walls.
-The fins increase the surface area of heat dissipation making the unit more efficient.
+The fins increase the surface area of heat dissipation for efficiency.

-- Hydronic systems are quiet since there are no fans or blowers.
+- Hydronic systems are quiet because there are no fans or blowers.

 - Temperature can be precisely controlled.

-- Radiator systems are very durable and have little maintenance.
+- Radiator systems are very durable and need little maintenance.

 - Baseboard radiation/convection units must remain unobstructed and can provide challenges in furniture placement and drape design.